 - a PLMN without Disaster Condition is able to accept Disaster Inbound Roamers from the PLMN with Disaster Condition.

-In this Release of the specification, the Disaster Condition only applies to NG-RAN nodes, which means the rest of the network functions except one or more NG-RAN nodes of the PLMN with Disaster Condition can be assumed to be operational.
+In this Release of the specification, the Disaster Condition is not limited to the failure of NG-RAN nodes, as long as the PLMN with Disaster Condition is able to authenticate its subscribers.
+In the case of NG-RAN failure, Disaster Roaming with local breakout and with home-routed are supported.
+In the case of core network failure, Disaster Roaming is only supported with local breakout.